josephchenhk/qtrader_strategies/strategies/pairs_strategy/README.md

 security 1 is under-valued, and security 2 is over-valued, as a result we open 1 unit of long position for security 1, and $\gamma$ unit of short position for security 2.
-The parameter $\delta$ here is a threshold number that should be measured with simulation data.
+The parameter $\delta$ here is a threshold number to open trades.

 To control the risk, we also need to apply the stop loss rule to the strategy: if we are long security 1, and